AnAvaragelilmemer/g8-stuffs/First Quarter/Periodical Test/Values.md

 ## Barriers to the family's ability to exercise its mission.
 - **Absentee parenting**, There are approx. 10 million filipino children under the age of 18
 - **Negative influence of media**, Young minds are most susceptible to media's portrayal of beauty,money, and comfort
-- **Unstable Marital Unisons**, Couple unions that are not within the norms and customs of marriage usually result in challenges
+- **Unstable Marital Unions**, Couple unions that are not within the norms and customs of marriage usually result in challenges
 ## Interpersonal Communication in the family
 <sub>Effective interpersonal communication is an important characteristic of strong families</sub>